-Hinge began the engagement with a comprehensive suite of research to fully understand how target markets perceived FreemanWhite.
-From that insightful information, we repositioned FreemanWhite as more than another healthcare facility designer.
-Instead, we emphasized their unparalleled, data-driven, strategic approach to design and specialized deep focus on healthcare expertise.
-No competitor could say the same.
+Hinge began the engagement with a comprehensive research study to fully understand how target markets perceived FreemanWhite.
+Using these insights, we repositioned FreemanWhite as more than another healthcare facility design firm.
+Instead, we emphasized their unparalleled data-driven, strategic approach to design and specialized focus on healthcare.
+No competitor could make the same claims.
 Hinge supported this distinctive positioning with a robust content marketing program that has exposed FreemanWhite to a broader international audience of hospital, emergency room, and ambulatory care center administrators.

-How did the 2014 Ebola Outbreak play into FreemanWhite’s enhanced visibility?
+How did a major global health crisis play into FreemanWhite’s enhanced visibility?
 Read on…

 Equipped to lead through a crisis

-On March 23, 2014, the World Health Organization (WHO) reported cases of a new outbreak of Ebola Virus Disease (EVD) in West Africa, the world was caught by surprise.
+When the World Health Organization (WHO) reported cases of a new outbreak of Ebola Virus Disease (EVD) in West Africa, the world was caught by surprise.
 Over the next two years, this EVD outbreak grew on a massive scale with more than 28,600 cases and 11,325 deaths.
-Around the world, healthcare administrators and professionals had lots of questions.
+Around the globe, healthcare administrators and professionals had lots of questions.
 How can we contain this infectious and deadly disease?
 How should emergency rooms be designed to address the disease and the threat it posed to patients, doctors and staff?

-Hinge recognized an opportunity to raise FreemanWhite’s expertise profile and take a more recognized leadership role.
+Hinge recognized an opportunity to raise FreemanWhite’s expertise profile and help them take a more prominent leadership role.
 We had already helped FreemanWhite’s team write authoritative pieces on relevant issues, such as infection control and emergency room design.
-Many of these pieces were published in major industry publications, including the Center for Disease Control blog and Becker’s Hospital Review.
-They were perfectly positioned to address questions from a worried public, and we prepared their team to make themselves available to the media.
+Many of these pieces were published in major industry publications, including the Center for Disease Control (CDC) blog and Becker’s Hospital Review.
+As a result, they were perfectly positioned to address questions from a worried public, and we prepared their team to make themselves available to the media.
 FreemanWhite was able to help healthcare professionals around the world — and generate inquiries from 29 hospitals they had never spoken to before.

-How else did FreemanWhite benefit from the rebranding?
+How else did FreemanWhite benefit from a repositioning?
 That’s up next…